Airline Deregulation Act: Effects

 A 1996 Government Accountability Office report found that the average fare per passenger mile was about nine percent lower in 1994 than in 1979.
 Between 1976 and 1990 the paid fare had declined approximately thirty percent in inflation-adjusted terms.
 Passenger loads have risen, partly because airlines can now transfer larger aircraft to longer, busier routes and replace them with smaller ones on shorter, lower-traffic routes.

 However, these trends have not been distributed evenly throughout the national air transportation network.
 Costs have fallen more dramatically on higher-traffic, longer-distance routes than on shorter ones.

 Exposure to competition led to heavy losses and conflicts with labor unions for a number of carriers.
-Between 1978 and mid-2001, eight major carriers (including Eastern, Midway, Braniff, Pan Am, Continental, Northwest Airlines, and TWA) and more than 100 smaller airlines went bankrupt or were liquidated, including most of the dozens of new airlines founded in deregulation's aftermath.
+Between 1978 and mid-2001, eight major carriers (Eastern, Midway, Braniff, Pan Am, Continental, Northwest Airlines, Frontier, and TWA) and more than 100 smaller airlines went bankrupt or were liquidated, including most of the dozens of new airlines founded in deregulation's aftermath.

 For the most part, smaller markets did not suffer the erosion of service that had been predicted by some opponents of deregulation.
 However, until the advent of low-cost carriers, point-to-point air transport declined in favor of a more pronounced hub-and-spoke system.
 A traveler starting from a non-hub airport (a spoke) would fly into the hub, then reach the final destination by flying from the hub to another airport, the spoke.
 While more efficient for serving smaller markets, this system has enabled some airlines to drive out competition from their "fortress hubs."
 The growth of low-cost carriers such as Southwest Airlines has brought more point-to-point service back into the United States air transport system, and contributed to the development of a wider range of aircraft types that are better adaptable to markets of varying sizes.

-In 2011, Supreme Court Justice Stephen Breyer, who was a special counsel to the U.S. Senate Committee on the Judiciary in the 1970s and worked with Senator Kennedy on the bill, wrote:
+In 2011, Supreme Court Justice member Stephen Breyer, who was a special counsel to the U.S. Senate Committee on the Judiciary in the 1970s and worked with Senator Kennedy on the bill, wrote: